India-Abhishek/DSA_Java/09Recursion/00Recursion_Readme.md

 >> 01 Base Case
       is a simplest problem to solve.
-      base case is to terminate the loop to avoid stack overflow (avoid becoming an infinite recursion)
+      base case is to terminate the loop to avoid stack overflow (avoid becoming an infinite recursion).